JackOfMostTrades/catlog/README.md

 The `catlog` command operates similarly to the "git" cli, with a number of similarly-named (but differently behaved) subcommands.

-## `catlog init`
+## `catlog init box-name.example.com`
 Initializes the current working directory as a cat box.
 When operating in an initialized directory catlog keeps accounting of rate limits in effect, as well as the state of files in the box.
+The name can be used as a convenient alias for later cloning the box.

 ## `catlog config`
 This subcommand is going to be used to configure various aspects of catlog's operation, such as: